csh970605/csh970605.github.io/_posts/2023-04-07-Boltzmann_Machine.md

 It's impossible to create training data from real reactor meltdowns.
 You have to model them autonomously, and that's what Boltzmann machines do.
 With good examples, you can understand the steady state of a system, and then model what the system will look like in unsteady conditions.
 It can be used to monitor nuclear power plants because it can recognize the scenario.

 <br><br><br>
- The reason for increasing the amount of computationis that there are too many nodes to calculate when the Boltzmann machine is applied in practice.
+The reason for increasing the amount of computation is that there are too many nodes to calculate when the Boltzmann machine is applied in practice.
 So, for simplicity, [RBM](https://csh970605.github.io/posts/RBM/) is devised.